thomasjjj/tg-keyword-trends/README.md

 # Usage:

-1. Add the list of search terms, one per line, into a .txt file.
+1. Add the search terms, one per line, into a .txt file.
+You will be prompted to enter the file location shortly.
 2. Make sure you have your Telegram API details ready [https://my.telegram.org/auth]
 3. The script will search through all the channels the user is a member of.
 4. The search results will be exported as HTML and CSV files in a timestamped output folder.